MontrealCorpusTools/ISCAN/docs/source/index.rst

-.. polyglot-server documentation master file, created by sphinx-quickstart on Fri Jul 28 12:50:43 2017.
+.. iscan-server documentation master file, created by sphinx-quickstart on Fri Jul 28 12:50:43 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to polyglot-server's documentation!
+Welcome to iscan-server's documentation!
 ===========================================

 .. toctree::